 It is not as simple as saying that if you are overweight you will get arthritis in the knee and if you are thin you won’t but there is a direct correlation between the two.

-Women are twice as likely to develop arthritis in the knee than men.
+Women are twice as likely to develop arthritis in the knee as men.
 The most likely reason for this is hormone levels affecting the cartilage and bone.

-If you have seriously injured your knee joint e.g. suffered from a meniscus tear in the past, you are more likely to develop arthritis of the knee.
+If you have injured your knee joint in the past e.g. suffered from a meniscus tear, you are more likely to develop arthritis of the knee.
 This is due to changes in the from the initial injury e.g. a broken bone heals but it will never be exactly the same as it was before.
-Knee cartilage in particular is very slow to heal as it has a poor blood supply making it prone to wear and tear.
+Knee cartilage in particular is very slow to heal as it has a poor blood supply making it prone to wear and tear and thus arthritis.
 If you have had to have part of your cartilage removed in the past (known as a menisectomy), you are more likely to develop arthritis in the knee as the cartilage never regrows, which puts more pressure and friction through the bones.

 Some doctors and podiatrists believe that having flat feet increases the incidence of osteoarthritis of the knee.
 This is thought to be due to the changes in the way the forces are directed through the joint due to the altered foot position, increasing the wear on parts of the knee - usually the inner side.